jsherman212/iosdbg/README.md

 I'm new to Github so ignore all the commits that seem to be the result of me trying things until they work.

-iosdbg uses limenoise from https://github.com/antirez/linenoise as a readline alternative.
+iosdbg uses linenoise from https://github.com/antirez/linenoise as a readline alternative.